 Nadis, S. (2014, April).
 First light.
 Discover, 38-43.

 If (1) no DOI is assigned, and (2) the magazine is published regularly and easy to find in databases, leave out database info and URL.
 The citation will look the same as one for a printed article.

 Give the specific date (month for monthly magazines, month and day for weekly magazines and for newspapers).

 Broyles, M. (1996).
 Charles Ives and the American democratic tradition.
 In J. P. Burkholder (Ed.), Charles

-Ives and His World (pp. 118-160).
-Princeton, NJ: Princeton University Press.
+Ives and his world (pp. 118-160).
+Princeton University Press.
+Chapter in an anthology

 Schiff, D. (1997, January).
 The many faces of Ives.
 Atlantic Monthly, 279(1), 84-87.
-Retrieved
+Magazine article

 Swafford, J. (1996).
 Charles Ives: A life with music.
 W. W. Norton.
 Printed book